Why You Might Have a Cavity Without Even Knowing It

 Another cavity?!

 Consider this article a public service announcement.
-I really dislike seeing patients lose teeth that could have been saved.
+I really dislike seeing patients lose teeth to tooth decay that could have been prevented.

 My philosophy is simple: if a patient has a dental problem, I address it—but just as importantly, I give them the tools and knowledge to prevent future issues.
 Ideally, most visits after that are just for routine maintenance.